philsturgeon/phil.tech/source/2010-11-26-pyrocms-reaches-final-v1.0.html.markdown

 layout: post
 title: 'PyroCMS reaches final: v1.0'
 category: pyrocms
-alias: blog/2010/11/pyrocms-reaches-final-v1.0
+alias: blog/2010/11/pyrocms-reaches-final-v1.0/
-excerpt: " \n\tToday we are incredibly pleased to announce the biggest update to PyroCMS in it's 14 months of it's open-source history. v1.0 may seem like a small jump in numbers from v0.9.9.7 but really this is more like a 2.0!
+excerpt: "Today we are incredibly pleased to announce the biggest update to PyroCMS in it's 14 months of it's open-source history. v1.0 may seem like a small jump in numbers from v0.9.9.7 but really this is more like a 2.0!
 Everything has been logically restructured, Dwoo has been replaced with an amazingly powerful Tags and Plugin